tndTool/HappyApp/README.md

 cd ../server
 npm install
 --------------------------
-Fill in the .env file information completely according to the path D:\App\HappyApp\server\.env
+Fill in the .env file information completely according to the path ..\HappyApp\server\.env
 --------------------------
 Type on terminal:
 npm start